dgMello/image_classifer_nd/README.md

 ## Description
-  This app allows the user to train a neural network to learn differnt plant types using pictures of them.
+  This app allows the user to train a neural network to learn different plant types using images.
-  The app will then be able to be fed a picture a one of the trained flowers and predict which flower it is.
+  The app will then be able to be fed a image of one of the trained flowers and predict which flower it is.

 ## Installation
-  Part 1: Training neural network.
+  Part 1: Training the neural network.

     $ git clone https://github.com/dgMello/image_classifer_nd.